Medicare fraud is often in the news, but what is it, exactly? Fraud costs Medicare an estimated $60 billion a year and contri...Read more

 Always on Call: When Illness Turns Families into Caregivers

 Always on Call: When Illness Turns Families into Caregivers.
 Carol Levine, ed.
 New York: United Hospital Fund of New York.
 2000.
 213 pages.
-Amazon.com price: $20 (click on book cover).
+Amazon.com price: $20 (click to order).

 Are you providing care for a loved one?
 If so, you're not alone (although it may sometimes feel that way).
 As this timely book relates, about 26 million Americans are looking after an ill or disabled relative or friend.
 These "informal caregivers" are providing an average of 18 hours of care a week, often while holding down full-time jobs or raising families, or both.
 If these caregivers were paid for their work, their economic value would total $200 billion a year'”one-fifth of national health care expenditures.
 This is far more than we spend on home health care and nursing home care--combined.